d-bl/MAE-gf/oidfa/index.md

 title: links OIDFA Bulletin
 ---

-# Links with article in OIFDA Bulletin
+# Links for article in OIFDA Bulletin no 4, 2024

 ![](sampler.JPG?align=right)